freqtrade/freqtrade/docs/bot-optimization.md

 ## Change your strategy
 The bot includes a default strategy file.
-However, we recommend you to use your own file to not have to lose your parameters everytime the default strategy file will be updated on Github.
+However, we recommend you to use your own file to not have to lose your parameters every time the default strategy file will be updated on Github.
 Put your custom strategy file into the folder `user_data/strategies`.